Tha-Orakkle/alx-low_level_programming/0x10-variadic_functions/README.md

 * A function that prints numbers followed by a new line
 ## 2-print_strings.c
 * A function that prints strings followed by a new line
+## 3-print_all.c
+* A function that prints anything followed by a new line